DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

 breadcrumb:
   - title: Downloads
     permalink: /downloads/
+description: As a part of USEITI, companies report payments to the government (e.g., rents, taxes, royalties) and the government reports what it received.
+These figures are compiled and reconciled by an Independent Administrator (IA) and published.
+The 2015 USEITI Report reconciled calendar year 2013 data.
+The 2016 USEITI Report reconciled calendar year 2015 data.
+tag:
+- Data
+- Downloads
+- Documentation
+- USEITI data
+- Reconciliation
 ---

 > As a part of USEITI, companies report payments to the government (e.g., rents, taxes, royalties) and the government reports what it received.
 These figures are compiled and reconciled by an {{ "Independent Administrator (IA)" | term }} and published.
 The 2015 USEITI Report reconciled calendar year 2013 data.
 The 2016 USEITI Report reconciled calendar year 2015 data.